The Nicholson Sisters

-This story appeared March 2022 edition of Caribbean Compass magazin
+This story appeared in the March 2022 edition of Caribbean Compass magazine

 My sailing buddy Larry and I pulled into Falmouth Harbour two years ago and anchored off Pigeon Beach.
 We had just completed an offshore voyage from Maine to Antigua.
 We were hungry to get ashore.
 I had an assignment from Caribbean Compass to cover the Antigua Charter Yacht Show starting in a few weeks and needed a base ashore.
 Larry, who knows the island and everyone there, knew just the place.

 “Pineapple House!” he shouted as we launched the dinghy.
 “Wait ’til you meet Libby Nicholson.
 She’s from the family that started the charter industry in the Caribbean.”
 Larry’s 54-foot sloop, The Dove, is one of the charter boats Nicholson Yacht Charters represents.

 We jumped into the RIB and sped to the dinghy dock at the Seabreeze Café next to the yacht club.
 Five minutes later we were climbing the stone steps to Pineapple House.

 “This is where all the yacht crews hang out,” Larry told me, “when not on charter or racing.”